Review upcoming application deadlines, program start dates and application requirements.

-For professionals seeking to either advance within or transition to a career in the field of accounting, the Martin J. Whitman School of Management offers a Master of Science in Professional Accounting degree in this flexible online format.
+For professionals seeking to either advance within or transition to a career in the field of accounting, the Martin J. Whitman School of Management offers a Master of Science in Professional Accounting degree through a flexible online format.
 The online program features the same content as Whitman’s on-campus accounting program, from which alumni have gone on to work at some of the top accounting firms in the nation, including Deloitte, Ernst & Young, KPMG, RSM, and PWC.

 While the schedules below are only samples of possible course arrangements, they should serve as a useful guide when exploring the Accounting@Syracuse experience:

 A student’s customized course plan for the foundational program will be determined after an admissions decision has been rendered.
 The sooner an application is received, the sooner an appropriate number of required credits can be determined by admissions.